 Scholars may not take a class in order to avoid taking a required class at Heritage except under exigent circumstances.
 To take a class offered at another school, including an online school, as a substitute for a required class at Heritage, a scholar must seek the administration's approval by completing a "Permission to Substitute a Class" form.
 Only one core class per subject area can be taken elsewhere to receive a Heritage diploma.
+Core classes for Heritage are defined as classes needed for graduation such as English, history, science, or math.
 The form can be found at the front desk and signatures of teachers and administrators are required in order to process the form.
 This completed form must be turned in before registering for any class outside of Heritage.